lix02/mylocat-backend/README.md

 | GET    | `/locations`        | Get all saved locations              |
 | POST   | `/locations`        | Save user's last known location      |
 | DELETE | `/locations/{id}`   | Delete a location by ID              |

 ---

-#Related Projects

-[mylocat-frontend] (Coming soon)
-This API will be consumed by a React frontend (currently in development).

----